 Consumers have come to expect a variety of different payment options from ecommerce retailers.
 Overstock takes this to the extreme by offering a multitude of payment options for their customers.
 You can choose between using a credit/debit card, Paypal, Google Pay, an Overstock credit card, or even alternative payment solutions like Bitcoin and Klarna.

 Some UX designers may consider this an exhaustive approach, but if your target customers use these payment options frequently, you should be offering them.
-This would be a great area to conduct user testing in order to identify the most popular payment methods for your target customers.
+This would be a great area to conduct user testing to identify the most popular payment methods for your target customers.

 If you’re looking for a good checkout page template, Nordstrom is a stellar example.
 Their checkout page prominently displays a payment breakdown, showing the cost of the item, shipping fees, duties & taxes, and a final total with all fees included.
 This keeps the checkout process clear, ensuring customers know exactly what they will be paying to complete the sale.
 Having this information clearly and prominently displayed helps customers proceed through checkout.